ankit7540/H2-PolarizabilityDerivatives/python-module/README.md

     > sys.path.append("..")

-2. Import the `pol_derivative` which should be in your current folder.
-(Directly execute the following command when using Python3)
+2. Import the `pol_derivative` which should be in your current folder (directly execute the following command when using Python3).
     > import pol_derivative
 3. If all requirements are met the following output should be produced.
  ```